PenguinRage/TweetCrawler/README.md

 From this point on I rolled what I got from the iframe up into my own objects to keep things structured nicely.

 For this challenge alone, I also didn't do much for Error Handling, testing or moving classes out into seperate python files and folders to structure the project in a neater way.
-Ideally I would by my behaviour want to have these things included.
+Ideally I would want to have these things included.